tanakachitsamba/DevOps-Projects/README.md

 # DevOps-Projects
-A dedicated repository on GitHub to showcase your DevOps projects
+A dedicated repository on GitHub to showcase my DevOps projects